distdl/distdl/docs/code_reference/nn/convolution.rst

 ..
 Subtensors of :math:`y` are assembled via sum-reduction along matching
 ..    dimensions of of :math:`P_w`.

-6. Unpad the output subtensors.
-The subtensors in the inputs and outputs of DistDL layers should always be able to be reconstructed into precisely the same tensor a sequential application will produce.
-Due to structure of the kernels and :math:`\hat x`, it is possible that the output of the local convolution, :math:`\hat y` will have extra features that will need to be removed (unpadded) to create the correct :math:`y`.
+6. The subtensors in the inputs and outputs of DistDL layers should always be able to be reconstructed into precisely the same tensor a sequential application will produce.
+Because padding is explicitly added to the input tensor to account for the padding specified for the convolution, the output of the local convolution, :math:`y_i`, should exactly match that of the sequential layer..

 .. .. figure:: /_images/conv_general_example_09.png
 ..    :alt: Example forward unpadding in the general distributed convolutional layer.